-Rodmilla: Jacqueline, dear.
-I'd hate to think that you had anything to do with this?
+Rodmilla: Jacqueline, darling, I'd hate to think you had anything to do with this.

 The Russian film Adventures of Masha and Vitja has a scene where the kids find a house with a woman claiming to be a good witch who "likes boys and girls very much".
 She invites them to have a nap in her house and when she believes they are asleep, it is revealed she is a Wicked Witch when she starts explaining how she will cook the kids because "I like boys and girls very much" For a kid-oriented film, that's terrifying.